Our Artistic Director, Marcia Hyland

 During her performing career, she toured with such celebrities as Sammy Davis, Tony Bennett, Eydie Gorme, Steve Lawrence, Peggy Lee and Johnny Mathis.
 Marcia was honored with coverage as “teacher-choreographer deserving of national attention” by “Dance Magazine” (the largest publication of its kind in the world).
 She began choreographing the Miss New Jersey Pageant in 1970, and from 1975 through 1995 held the title of Producer/Choreographer for our state pageant.

-In 1972, Marcia became the first female Assistant Choreographer of the internationallytelevised “Miss America Pageant”…and assisted Tony-Award winner Peter Gennaro (Choreographer of Broadway’s “Annie”).
+In 1972, Marcia became the first female Assistant Choreographer of the internationally televised “Miss America Pageant”…and assisted Tony-Award winner Peter Gennaro (Choreographer of Broadway’s “Annie”).
 She also assisted Scott Salmon for five years (Choreographer of Broadway’s “La Cage Aux Folles”).
-Marcia served as Staff Choreographer for the Miss America Pageant for twenty-four years.
+Marcia served as Staff Choreographer for the Miss America Pageant for twenty-five years.
 The Pageant now enjoys a world-wide audience in excess of 300 million.

 Marcia Hyland incorporates her immensely varied background of theatre, dance and music in her teaching technique.
 This marvelous technique has been available to professional teachers and students in the tri-state area through her “Master Dance Workshop Classes.”
 She also taught a series of special scholarship and enrichment classes at Rowan State College.
 The program was funded by the State of New Jersey School of the Arts.
 After being appointed by Mayor Susan Bass Levin, Marcia served as a member of the Cherry Hill Arts Advisory Board for seven years, and has also been honored with the cover and feature story of “New Jersey Woman” publication.